Horses Need Your Voice

 We citizens of this state need to make the members of the Agriculture and Markets Committees understand that preventing horse slaughter and transport to slaughter has nothing to do with a slippery-slope.
 It has everything to do with humaneness.
 New York should not continue to be a conduit for horse slaughter by proxy.

-As Gandhi said, “The greatness of a nation and its moral progress can be judged by the way in which its animals are treated.”
+“The greatness of a nation and its moral progress can be judged by the way in which its animals are treated.”
+Mahatma Gandhi

 By that measure, New York fails in regard to these magnificent animals.
 Horses helped build this country and have worked side-by-side with our military and law enforcement officers to protect our nation and our communities.
 They deserve better and we need to ensure that they receive it!